-We monitor the leaderboards daily, and sometimes take actions to ensure that the data is correct.
+We monitor the leaderboards daily and sometimes take action to ensure that the data is correct.
 This may involve removing some users from the leaderboards if their performance in a Challenge clearly indicates errors in recording (for example, a user who shows as having ridden 1 million miles).
 Additionally, manually added trainings with unrealistic values (such as riding 500 miles in 1 day) will not be counted towards challenges.

 Reaching your goal